Skip to main content

 Published date: 28 February 2024

 There is so much to think about with a new puppy.
-One subject that can be especially confusing is diet, with so many different options to choose from.
+One subject that can be especially confusing is diet, with many options to choose from and lots of conflicting information.

 Understanding what to feed, how to feed and how much to feed can be difficult to navigate.
-To help you give your puppy the perfect start, here is a handy nutrition guide.
+To help you give your puppy the perfect start, here is our handy nutrition guide.

 Are Puppies Carnivores?